section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 ### Conclusion
 Kudos!

 You have built your own cryptocurrency using Node.js.
-This step has brought you closer to getting you started on building pro-apps using Node.js, or rather you can just add more features to our simple blockchain and thrill it to the market.
+This step has brought you closer to getting you started on building pro-apps using Node.js, or rather you can just add more features to our simple blockchain and share it with the market.

 Nevertheless, I hope that this tutorial has provided you with basic skill proficiency to get you going with the stimulating Node.js development.